HyeonhoonLee/hyeonhoonlee.github.io/_pages/about.md

 I am an assistant professor in the Department of Transdisciplinary Medicine and the Healthcare AI Research Institute at Seoul National University Hospital and Seoul National University College of Medicine.
 Also, I am the professor in charge of the Center for Data Innovation at the National Strategic Technology Research Institute, where I work to build the [Korea Health Data Platform](https://khdp.net/) for global collaboration, and a member of VitalLab, where I contribute to a range of government-funded research projects such as the [Korea-US Innovative R&D Initiative](https://www.investkorea.org/ik-en/bbs/i-465/detail.do?ntt_sn=492488), [NSTRI](https://nstri-en.snuh.org/), [K-MIMIC](https://sites.google.com/view/k-mimic/home), [Korean ARPA-H](https://www.koreabiomed.com/news/articleView.html?idxno=27698), [Multimodal Medical AI](https://www.healthcareitnews.com/news/asia/korea-expands-national-emr-and-more-korea-briefs), and the Sejong Science Fellowship.

-My work has been recognized through several prestigious honors, including [Top 30 Healthcare R&D Excellence Achievements](https://www.khidi.or.kr/board/view?linkId=48931488&menuId=MENU01435) (2024) and selection as an [Emerging Young Investigator](http://www.bosa.co.kr/news/articleView.html?idxno=2236647) (2024) by the Ministry of Health and Welfare of the Republic of Korea.
+My work has been recognized through several prestigious honors, including [Top 30 Healthcare R&D Excellence Achievements](https://www.khidi.or.kr/board/view?linkId=48931488&menuId=MENU01435) (2024) and [Early Career Investigator Award](http://www.bosa.co.kr/news/articleView.html?idxno=2236647) (2024) by the Ministry of Health and Welfare of the Republic of Korea.
 In 2025, I joined the editorial team of [*npj Digital Medicine*](https://www.nature.com/npjdigitalmed/), the leading medical AI journal, as an associate editor.

 My research focuses on biosignal processing, clinical natural language processing ([large language models](https://www.hankyung.com/article/2025032611361)), reinforcement learning, and multi-agent systems.
 Leveraging these methods on multimodal clinical data such as biosignals, clinical texts, medical imaging, and electronic health records, my work aims to develop AI models for real-time patient monitoring, prognosis prediction, and personalized treatment planning.
 I've published more than 40 peer-reviewed articles in leading medical AI journals (_npj Digital Medicine_, _JMIR_) and international AI conferences (_NeurIPS_, _EMNLP_).